 Raul Cuero, PhD, is a microbiologist, scientist, and inventor who obtained his PhD in Microbiology from Strathclyde University, UK; MSc in Plant Pathology from Ohio State University, USA; and a BSc from Heidelberg University, Ohio, USA.
 He also received a Biology Degree from University of Valle, Columbia.
 Dr. Cuero has carried out most of his scientific research activities in the United States, and part in the UK during his PhD studies.
 He also attributes his creative scientific practice to many of his mentors and colleagues that he’s come across from many different parts of the world.
 He is a former research associate at the USDA, New Orleans, Louisiana, USA, 1987.
 He is also a former research scientist of the Texas A&M University System on the campus of Prairie View, Texas, USA.
-Currently, he is a consultant and advisor on microbiology and biotechnology in the USA, as well as a mentor and founder of the International Park of Creativity (IPOC), whose main aim is to develop the culture of creativity in young people (www.ipoc.co).
-Dr. Cuero has numerous inventions, of which 22 have been patented and granted by the US Patent and Trademark Office as of 2023, with more inventions as patent pending.
-In addition, Dr. Cuero has written some of his scientific research work in different journals including microbiology, biotechnology, mycotoxin, and molecular and synthetic biology.
-Also, he has written a number of books, including his most recent one published in 2022, Water and Ions as the Conditions Necessary for the Presence of Life: The Secret History of Life, which relates to the process of biomolecules pertaining to potential presence of life.
-In addition, Dr. Cuero has published books on creativity, including How to Create: The Joy of Creativity, Loneliness as a Source of Creativity, as well as his biography Between Triumph and Survival.
-Currently, he is writing more books including one on the COVID-19 pandemic, and others on fear and courage throughout civilization related to creativity.
+Currently, he is a scientist and an international consultant and advisor on microbial technology for industrial and biomedical applications in the USA.
+Dr. Cuero fosters creativity in young professionals and other people through mentorship and/or conferences, internationally.
+In addition, he has written books on creativity and science, including Water and Ions as the Conditions Necessary for the Presence of Life: The Secret History of Life (2022), The Covid Ghost Game: Learning the Secrets of the Ghosty Virus (2023), Fear and Courage Today and Throughout Society (2023), How to Create: The Joy of Creativity (2015), Loneliness as a Source of Creativity (2014), and Between Triumph & Survival (2004).
+Also, he has other books in preparation to be published in 2025, including Scientific Invention: What it takes to invent, Polishing Diamonds, and a didactic sequel to The COVID Ghost Game.
 Dr. Cuero received the NASA Certificate of Recognition in 2007 for one of the two patented inventions that he produced for the institution, during his tenure at the Texas A&M University System, at the Campus of Prairie View, USA, along with the late Dr. David McKay, former JSC-NASA scientist.
 In 2008, he also received an award from the Texas A&M University System for this patented invention.
 Dr. Cuero has also been recognized with the Outstanding Alumni Award in 2010 from Heidelberg University, Ohio, USA.

 Dr. Cuero received the NASA Certificate of Recognition in 2007 for one of the two patented inventions that he produced for the institution, during his tenure at the Texas A&M University System, at the Campus of Prairie View, USA, along with the late Dr. David McKay, former JSC-NASA scientist.
 In 2008, he also received an award from the Texas A&M University System for this patented invention.
 Dr. Cuero has also been recognized with the Outstanding Alumni Award in 2010 from Heidelberg University, Ohio USA.